techidaily/site-win11-tips/source/_posts/ephemeral-approach-to-suspending-windows-11-protection-systems.md

 1. To begin with,[download Autoruns](https://download.sysinternals.com/files/Autoruns.zip) on your computer.
 2. Extract the downloaded file on your computer.
-3. Next, boot your computer in safe mode (see[how to boot in safe mode on Windows](https://www.makeuseof.com/windows-11-boot-safe-mode/) ) and then open the extracted Autoruns folder.
+3. Next, boot your computer in safe mode (see [how to boot in safe mode on Windows](https://www.makeuseof.com/windows-11-boot-safe-mode/) ) and then open the extracted Autoruns folder.
 4. Double-click on the**Autoruns64** file and then choose**Run** from the prompt that crops up.
 ![Run option for Autoruns](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/run-option.jpg)
 5. Click**Agree** in the**Autoruns Licence Agreement window** .